Ephigenia/franklin/README.md

 # INSTALLATION

 1. copy all files into an extra directory in your webspace
-2. make the directory `/data` writable by the user running cron.php (see below)
+2. make the directory `/app/data` writable by the user running cron.php (see below)
-3. cp `/config/config.php.dist` to `/config/config.php` and edit it
+3. cp `/app/config/config.php.dist` to `/app/config/config.php` and edit it
 4. create a cron job that calls cron.php periodically (e.g. every 10mins)
    example: `*/10 * * * * user  php5 -f /path/to/cron.php 2>&1 > /dev/null`
-5. open the Franklin root directory in your webbrowser to see the reports
+5. open the Franklin html directory in your webbrowser to see the reports

 # TESTS